SWOT Analysis of United Parcel Services (UPS)

 UPS has had a major share of its operations in the US.
 This limits the number of revenues that UPS could generate from outside the US.
 Investment into emerging markets would ensure the brand grows with the market and reaps fully from the market growth curve.
 Such earnings would elongate the brand’s life in the marketplace.

-Related: WhatsApp SWOT Analysis
+Related: Under Armour SWOT Analysis

 E-commerce segment